-1) Temporary Total Disability: – If you miss more than three (3) days of work as a result of a work-related injury, you have the right to receive a weekly payment of two-thirds (2/3) of your average weekly wage, computed on the basis of the last 52 weeks of work for that employer before the accident if offered on a regular basis.
-Overtime is used in calculating your temporary total disability, but not at full values.
-Wages from a second job may also be used in the calculation of your average weekly wage.
+1) Temporary Total Disability: – If you miss more than three (3) days of work as a result of a work-related injury, you have the right to receive a weekly payment of two-thirds (2/3) of your average weekly wage, which is computed on the basis of the last 52 weeks.
+In addition to your regular earnings, overtime wages and wages from a second job may also be used in the calculation of your average weekly wage.
 In order to be sure your benefit rate is calculated correctly and you are receiving the maximum weekly benefit in accordance with the law, contact one of our experienced attorneys.

 2) Medical Services and Treatment: – Your employer, or the worker compensation insurance carrier, must pay all medical bills for your treatment, which are “reasonable and necessary.”
 You have the right to select your own doctor, plus one other doctor.
-Any referrals these two (2) doctors make do not count as additional doctors.
-There is no limit to the claim of referrals for medical treatment, as long as the treatment is reasonable and necessary and a result of your injury at work.
+There is no limit to the chain of referrals for medical treatment, as long as the treatment is reasonable and necessary and a result of your injury at work.
 However, the workers’ compensation insurance carrier or their attorney may attempt to limit the type and length of medical treatment you receive.
 Contact one of our experienced attorneys to be sure you are receiving all the medical benefits you are entitled to under the law.

 What happens if my bills are not paid?

-The worker’s compensation carrier may decide not to pay for your medical treatment.
-The reasons are many: a dispute that your injuries are work-related; that the treatment you selected is not reasonable or necessary as connected to the injuries from the accident.
+The worker’s compensation insurance carrier may decide not to pay for your medical treatment.
 If this happens, there are alternatives:

 1) Pay the expenses yourself and try to get worker’s compensation to reimburse you later.

-2) Try to get your health insurance carrier to pay for them.
+2) Try to have your health insurance carrier to pay for them.
 They may not be willing to do this at all or in the alternative you would sign a statement saying that the treatment is not work-related.
-This statement would be untruthful and presents problems, and should be avoided.
-If neither of these alternatives is available, then with your permission to guarantee bills, the doctor, if he agrees, may wait for payment.

 At some point during your treatment, the worker’s compensation carrier will probably send you one of their doctors to examine you and decide if you can return to work.
 This is called an Independent Medical Examination.
 Since these doctors are hired by the insurance companies, they often have a tendency to ignore your complaints and release you for work before your treating doctor does.